Let Me Talk: Music video

+With a duration of four minutes, a music video to accompany the single, was released in September 1980.

 Critical reception

 Paul Rambali of NME found that the song is "without a recognisable disco beat.
 Just goes to show that modern soul music is alive and kicking harder at conformity than its recently revived predecessor.
 Let Me Talk commits the usual Earth, Wind & Fire crime of spoiling the funk with some Vegas showtime horn arrangements, but these are thankfully at a minimum and entirely outweighed by an irresistible riff".
 Rambali added "This record gives off such a compulsive, joyous, frenzied noise that it's hard to sit still and type, but I can't resist pointing out that amongst more than a few lyrical platitudes it contains the sharpest admonishment of modern culture you're likely to hear from any source.
 Earth, Wind & Fire narrow it down to just one line, pointing the finger to people who Try to find excitement in the labels that they wear!
 And that doesn't just mean the labels in clothes, either."
 Robert Christgau of the Village Voice said "Let Me Talk," is too political in its fluffy way to break down the racism to today's top 40".
 Mike Nicholls of Record Mirror declared the song "sets off at a punishing pace which is never relinquished.
 That means it'll be fine for those wishing to slip a disc in discos but home relaxation?
 Only if you've got shares in Valium.
 Positively frantic dahling".